LenoxVDB/EmailOctopus-SDK/README.md

 # EmailOctopus SDK (Node.js)
+## Disclamer: This package is intended for learning purposes only and will only be maintained if issues are reported.

 A modern, lightweight Node.js SDK for the EmailOctopus API — send, manage, and automate email campaigns with ease.